Financial Services Guide

-Australia Ratings will post current ratings and rating reports on its website.
+Australia Ratings will post current ratings and rating reports to its website.
 There is no charge to access the site and this information.How does Australia Ratings get paid?

-Australia Ratings' revenue will be generated from engagement by issuers, responsible entities and product sponsors to have retail fixed income securities and managed investment schemes rated.
+Australia Ratings' revenue is generated from engagement by issuers, responsible entities and product sponsors to have retail fixed income securities rated.
 A rating fee plus incidentals will be charged for a rating and a surveillance fee will be charged on each anniversary of the initial rating engagement.
 The fees generated may ultimately benefit the employees, directors or other associates of Australia Ratings.
 The remuneration of Australia Ratings personnel is not related to the performance of any rated entities or financial products.

 What fee does the person who referred me receive?